 My name is Sharon, and I was 46 when I had my UFE procedure.
 My lifestyle prior to the fibroid treatment was very complicated.
 I was in pain a lot.
-I was unsure, often.
+I was unsure often.
 There were periods of time when my cycle would start, I didn’t know if it was my cycle or if the fibroids themselves were having their own cycle.
 I never wanted to go and do certain activities.
 No pool, no jacuzzi.
-Didn’t want to go any place.
+I didn’t want to go anywhere.
 I was concerned about the clothing I wore because I needed to mask the bloating.
 It was really just not a fun life.
-The symptoms were horrible, but the clotting was the worse for me, and the uncertainty, the continual bleeding.
+The symptoms were horrible, but the clotting was the worst for me as well as the uncertainty the continual bleeding.
 It was just overwhelming.

-The follow up care that I received was fabulous.
+The follow-up care that I received was fabulous.
 About three days after the procedure, the bleeding stopped.
-My body got into position and I’ve not had one problem since then.
+My body got into position, and I’ve not had one problem since then.
 Not one.

-I’m a business owner so it was important that I get back on my feet as soon as possible.
-I had my procedure on a Thursday and I was sending out emails on Monday of the next week.
+I’m a business owner, so it was important that I get back on my feet as soon as possible.
+I had my procedure on a Thursday, and I was sending out emails on Monday of the next week.

 In seeking the best treatment for me, the hysterectomy procedure as well as the myomectomy procedure were explained to me as well as offered to me.
 It was clear to me that neither was the treatment for me.

 After UFE, I’ve not had to have anything else done.
 I’ve had a follow up, X-rays, and MRIs—things that would actually show any trace of fibroid that would be left.
 I’ve not had to have any care or any treatment.
 I go in like any normal woman; I get my pap smears, and I leave with my receipt in my hand.